MartinDM/Everyday30-JS/03 - Coercion/coercion.md

 # Coercion

-Now we have got familiar with *types* is Javacript, let us consider that JavaScript is not a *typed* language.
+Now we have got familiar with *types* is JavaScript, let us consider that JavaScript is not a *typed* language.
 This means JavaScript is, let's say, *unique* in how it interprets variables and evaluates conditions.

 The expressive, flexible nature of JavaScript without the need to *specify* types of variables, comes with the caveat that we have to be more cautious when evaluating variables to avoid unexpected results as we'll see.
 Let's look at *Coercion*.